Stecathw/Blog_RestAPI/readme.md

 Starting point of a restful api where my database will store articles, stories, images and pictures, flight logs and tracks about my journey as a paragliding pilot.

-I may connect it to a react front-end web app.
+Connected to react_blog app.

 ## STACK AND REQUIREMENTS

 django + djangorestframework

+django cors headers

-coverage for unit test.
+coverage for unit test

 ## MY LOGS